joseferncruz/-udacity-ds-capstone/README.md

 conda activate myenv
 ```

-3. Run individual notebooks in the following order:
+3. Run notebooks:

-  1. `notebooks/nb01_data-exploration.ipynb`
+  - `notebooks/nb01_data-exploration.ipynb`
-  2. `notebooks/nb02_modeling-part1.ipynb`
+  - `notebooks/nb02_modeling-part1.ipynb`
-  3. `notebooks/nb03_modeling-part2.ipynb`
+  - `notebooks/nb03_modeling-part2.ipynb`

 <a id="data"><a/>
 ## 4. The Data

-The data was made freely available by [5CA](https://5ca.com/) and it is composed by __entirely simulated data__ that mimics real customer service data.
+The data and original project scope was made freely available by [5CA](https://5ca.com/) and it is composed by __entirely simulated data__ that mimics real customer service data.

 <a id="licensing"><a/>
 ## 5. Licensing and Acknowledgements